 When sitting on a road bike saddle in the correct spot and tilting slightly forward to reach the handlebars the weight should be on the sit bones.

-If you have stretched out to reach the handlebars or you don’t have the flexibility in the hip you will see that pressure is now placed along the RAM I where the nerves and vessels can lead to dysfunction as it will create pressure on the arteries or more commonly pain and discomfort along the nerves.
+If you have stretched out to reach the handlebars or you don’t have the flexibility in the hip you will see that pressure is now placed along with the RAM I where the nerves and vessels can lead to dysfunction as it will create pressure on the arteries or more commonly pain and discomfort along the nerves.

-If you sit forward and stretch out to reach the bars, you will feel that pressure is now placed along the RAM I and can give you significant discomfort.
+If you sit forward and stretch out to reach the bars, you will feel that pressure is now placed along with the RAM I and can give you significant discomfort.

 Our first step in determining the correct sit bone position is to find the width between the sit bones and also find the saddle where they are properly adjusted on top of the soft spot towards the rear of the saddle.
 This is known as finding the “Sweet Spot”.